VladimirSFilippov/node-red-contrib-broadlink/README.md

 This is a fork of the work by VladimirSFilippov <https://github.com/VladimirSFilippov/node-red-contrib-broadlink> with some enhancements and additions I was looking for, including documentation.

+Note: Version 2 includes updates for the newer RM4 and other devices and requires a device type setting to be added to your device configs if you are upgrading.

 ## Supported Devices

 * RM-Mini 3 - <http://www.ibroadlink.com/rmMini3/>
 * RM-Pro - <http://www.ibroadlink.com/rmPro+/>
+* RM 4 and newer mini devices
 * MP1 - 4 Outlet Power Strip

 Note: There are other nodes included per below list, however, I have not tested them as I don't have those devices.
 So let me know if you've had success using them.